NeuralCortex/HCM_Viewer/README.md

 SRTM files in HCM format can be read and displayed in the HCM viewer.</br>
 2 types of files are supported - topographical and morphological files.</br>
 Test data was published under the following [Link](http://www.hcm-agreement.eu/http/englisch/verwaltung/index_europakarte.htm).</br>
-The topographic and morphological data are central inputs for the [HCM algorithm](https://github.com/5chufti/HCM_V7).</br>
-Together with the border lines of a specific region, radio compatibility tests of a radio cell are possible.

 ## Aufbau einer Datei